Cheddi Jagan International Airport: History

 The Cheddi Jagan International Airport underwent a 150 million dollar modernization and expansion.
 The runway was extended to about 10,500 feet and the expansion provided a new arrivals terminal building with eight boarding bridges, elevators and CCTV.
 This was completed in December 2018.
 However, the check-in facility opened at the same time.
-In March 2023, British Airways will commence service to London's Gatwick Airport via St. Lucia aboard Boeing 777 aircraft.
+In March 2023, British Airways commenced service to London's Gatwick Airport via Saint Lucia.

 Facilities

 The airport sits at an elevation of 95 ft above mean sea level.
 It has two asphalt paved runways: 06/24 measuring 11,025 × 148 ft and 11/29 measuring 5002 × 148 ft.
 The terminal has six ground level gates and four boarding bridges.